Denny-Lin/DDK_EDK2_Learning/README.md

 # DDK_How_To_Build_EDK2
-To introduce how to build edk2 on Ubuntu.
+To introduce how to build edk2 on Ubuntu 20.04.

 # Environment
 1.Ubuntu 20.04.4 LTS